We have compiled a list of what we believe to be the Top 10 Texas local officials who showed extraordinary leadership in the month of February.

 #8 Steve Adler

 As rumors began to spread last February that Governor Greg Abbott would end the state mask mandate, Mayor Steve Adler wrote a joint letter with Travis County Judge Andy Brown, asking the governor to reconsider his decision.
 Mayor Adler cited Austin’s low vaccinations as evidence that the state is not prepared to roepen.
 Mayor Adler later announced that the City of Austin would maintain its mask requirements through the summer, regardless of Governor Abbott’s decision.

 Williamson County Judge | Georgetown, TX

-Following the Austin City Council’s efforts to create a “hotel for the homeless” in Williamson County, Judge Gravell has fought the city over the hotel’s placement.
-According to Gravell, Austin city officials have circumvented Williamson County throughout the HEAL process and blind-sighted the judge by choosing a hotel outside Travis County.
-The disagreement has drawn attention from across the political hierarchy as both Attorney General Ken Paxton and State Sen. Charles Schwertner R-Georgetown have weighed in to defend Williamson County.
+Following the Austin City Council’s efforts to create a “hotel for the homeless” in Williamson County, Judge Bill Gravell launched a fight against Austin over the hotel’s placement.
+According to Judge Gravell, Austin city officials did not inform Williamson County throughout the process and blindsided the judge by choosing a hotel outside Travis County.
+The disagreement has drawn attention from across the political hierarchy as both Attorney General Ken Paxton and State Sen. Charles Schwertner have weighed in to defend Williamson County.

 #10 Jeff Griffith

 As Lubbock continued its negotiations to join the ERCOT power grid, Councilmember Jeff Griffith voiced his concerns with the plan.
 Councilmember Griffith stated that if ERCOT does not improve its system in the wake of February’s winter storm, the transition may be stopped.
 Councilmember Griffith’s sentiments have been echoed by several Lubbock citizens who worry Texas’ power infrastructure may not be the best choice for the city.